 An initial sample of 725 children was selected from randomly selected six Government Model Senior Secondary Schools of Chandigarh.
 All 725 children were administered Diagnostic Test of Learning Disability (DTLD) and Raven's Standard Progressive Matrices (SPM).
-Out of 725 children, children with learning disabilities (LD) were identified.
-The children without learning disabilities (NC) were matched with the LD children on the basis of intelligence scores; gender; class and school.
-The final sample, therefore, comprised of 98 LD and 98 NC.
+Out of 725 children, were identified.
+LD The final sample, therefore, comprised of 98 LD and 98 NC.

-Table 1

-Matching of children without learning disabilities (NNC = 98) and children with learning disabilities (NLD = 98) on basis of intelligence scores
+Table 1 Matching of children without learning disabilities (NNC = 98) and children with learning disabilities (NLD = 98) on basis of intelligence scores